B2B Appointment Setting

 B2B appointment setting, measured as qualified meetings.

-Coseek researches accounts, reaches decision-makers by phone, qualifies role, company fit, and business context live, then books meetings only when the written standard is met.
-You pay per qualified meeting, not per hour or raw booked slot.
+We cold call decision-makers at your target accounts and book meetings only when the written standard is met.
+You pay for qualified meetings, not raw booked slots.

 Why it breaks